Asynchronous Requests

 }

 The most important field is status.
-If successful (completed), you will be interested in field resultUrl, which contains URL, where you can directly retrieve the result.
-In case the job processing had failed, you should be able to get more information in the log field (it contains unstructured text with processing and error information).
+If the job completed successfully (completed), the resultUrl field will contain a direct URL to retrieve the result.
+If the job failed, you can find more information in the log field, which contains unstructured processing and error information.

-The results are stored for 24 hours (see field validUntil), afterwards the link expires.
-Job information and log files are stored for 30 days.
+The result is stored for 24 hours (validUntil).
+After that, the link expires.
+Job metadata and logs are stored for 30 days.

 List of possible statuses:

-There is also a summary endpoint Jobs list GET /api/system/jobs/ available to provide a complete list of all jobs – queued, running and completed (history of 30 days is kept) jobs are included.
+There is also a summary endpoint Jobs list GET /api/system/jobs/, which provides a complete list of all jobs completed, running and completed (a 30-day history is retained).